ZenulAbidin/pywallet/README.rst

 - Simple BIP32 (HD) wallet creation for BTC, BCH, ETH, LTC, DASH, DOGE, and many other networks
 - Generate a hierarchical deterministic wallet from a mnemonic seed phrase.
+- Create and broadcast RBF-aware transactions to pre-defined or custom nodes
+- Decode existing transactions
+- Monitor for incoming transactions
 - Derive multiple accounts or addresses from the generated wallet.
 - Support for popular cryptocurrencies such as Bitcoin, Ethereum, and more.
 - BIP32 and BIP39 compliant.